 C# Drivers

-Npgsql is an open source ADO.NET Data Provider for PostgreSQL, it allows programs written in C#, Visual Basic, F# to access the YugabyteDB server.
-It is implemented in 100% C# code, is free and is open source.
+Npgsql is an open source ADO.NET Data Provider for PostgreSQL; it allows programs written in C#, Visual Basic, and F# to access the YugabyteDB server.
+Npgsql is based on libpq and supports the SCRAM-SHA-256 authentication method.

-To add Npgsql package to your project, when not using an IDE, use the dotnet
+To add the Npgsql package to your project when not using an IDE, use the following dotnet command:

 dotnet add package Npgsql